Studying Computer Science at Vanderbilt

 Life After Graduation

 Students graduating from Vanderbilt after majoring in Computer Science often go to work at companies, such as Google and Microsoft, with others choosing to move on to graduate programs in Computer Science or in fields like law, medicine, or business.
-For a full report of where engineering graduates go, visit here for complete statistics.
+For complete statistics here is a full report of where engineering graduates go.

 Amazon is soon laying down some roots in Nashville, truly expanding the opportunitites for Computer Science graduates at Vanderbilt.
 Vanderbilt is an excellent choice not only for Computer Science, but also for a wide variety of majors to prepare for a bright future ahead!